aa755/coqqueryhttpserver/README.md

 Usage:

-1) build this project in netbeans (tested in Netbeans 7.4).
+1) build this project in netbeans (tested in Netbeans 7.4). then go to the generated dist/ directory.

-2) java -jar CoqServerQuery.jar configFile
+2) java -jar CoqServerQuery.jar CONFIGFILE

-The contents of configFile must be as follows:
+The contents of CONFIGFILE must be as follows:

 1) The first line must be the PORT number at which this server should listen